gilliorem/grind/.ignore/notes.md

 I need to go in ./ledger/
     from here: I need to check what is the current month I use `t_time time = time_now()`
-            I parse time and keep the month: 09 (sept). (ok) I actually need to change the month from 9 to 09 (but my strcat is segfaulting :() so if the `time.current_month` is 09, I compare it with each filename and open the one corresponding.
+            I parse time and keep the month: 9 (sept).
+I need to change the month from 9 to 09 (strcat is segfaulting) so if the `time.current_month` is 09, I compare it with each filename and open the one corresponding.
                     I write a new line of the Event.
                         TIMESTAMP            TYPE    ID    TOKEN   DONE   NOTES       (<=if there is no file, write this line)
                         2025-09-06:T20:57    QUEST   YTSH  +50     YES    42 related  (raw data)

+I run the app.

+            WALLET: -100₡

+            QUESTS:
+            * GRIND GRINDEV 500₡    []
+            * QUEST QUESTID REWARD  []